-And saltine crackers helped me get the prenatal vitamins down and helped them stay down during those first few months.
-I had a little routine where I would eat two saltines, take my vitamins, pills, and supplements, and then eat another saltine.
-I don’t know why, but it worked!Face Masks
+And saltine crackers and graham crackers helped me get the prenatal vitamins down and helped them stay down during those first few months.
+I had a little routine where I would eat two crackers, take my vitamins, pills, and supplements, and then eat another cracker.
+I don’t know why, but it worked!

 Pregnancy glow?
 Not for me in the beginning!
 I had some terrible acne flair up at first thanks to all those new hormones.
 They finally regulated towards the end of my pregnancy and I had beautiful skin for a few months, but by then I was getting so little sleep because I was so uncomfortable and had to pee all the time that I got dark circles under my eyes.
 Can’t win!
-But face masks helped and even if they didn’t do a thing at least I was spending 10-15 minutes on myself for some self-care!Comfy Pajamas and Slippers
+But face masks helped and even if they didn’t do a thing at least I was spending 10-15 minutes on myself for some self-care!

 Here’s a link to my favorite slippers (not shown).
 I got them about 6 months ago and I wish I had had them during my pregnancy because carrying all that weight was a lot on my poor feet and they needed better slipper support.
 They’re a bit out of the price range for a gift basket (unless you just really, really like your friend or have some disposable income), but Target has an affordable knock-off and they come in PINK!

 Magazines, a Netflix Gift Card, and a Baby Name Book

 I wasn’t put on bed rest, but I also wasn’t super active during those last few months.
-I highly recommend a Netflix gift card for binge watching tv shows, or a subscription to a pregnancy, motherhood, or Parents magazine to help pass the time.
+I highly recommend a Netflix gift card for binge-watching tv shows, or a subscription to a pregnancy, motherhood, or Parents magazine to help pass the time.

 Other items to possibly include in a gift basket?

 - Movie DVDs about Pregnancy or Motherhood (Knocked Up, What to Expect When You’re Expecting, etc.)

-- Baby or Pregnancy Journal
+- Pregnancy Journal

-- Frame for the Sonogram Photos
+- Frame for a Sonogram Photo

 - Jar of Pickles